 Fuel economy in new light-duty vehicles has been regulated since the 1970’s by CAFE standards administered by the National Highway Traffic Safety Administration (NHTSA), an agency within the Department of Transportation (DOT).

 The first greenhouse gas regulations for motor vehicles were adopted in 2002 in California.
-At the federal level, GHG emission standards and harmonized CAFE legislation for light-duty vehicles were adopted in a joint regulatory action by the EPA and the NHSTA in 2010, followed by a GHG/fuel economy regulation for heavy-duty trucks in 2011.
+At the federal level, GHG emission standards and harmonized CAFE legislation for light-duty vehicles were adopted in joint regulatory actions by the EPA and the NHSTA in 2010 and 2012.
+GHG/fuel economy regulation for heavy-duty trucks was adopted in 2011.

 On-Board Diagnostics (OBD)